 Complete Prerequisite Courses

-Provide proof of college credit for the following courses with a minimum grade of a 'C' no later than the spring semester of the application year:
+Provide proof of college credit for the following courses with a minimum grade of a 'C' no later than the summer semester of the application year:

 - ENGL 1301 - Composition I